-4. If your child boarded the wrong bus, the driver will take him/her to the bus garage at the end of the bus run.
+4. If your child boarded the wrong bus, the driver will take him/her to the bus garage, or school at the end of the bus run.
 You will be contacted to pick up your child.

 A driver will not knowingly permit any child to get off the bus at a stop other than that assigned, without permission from you and from the school.
+Please note that children do attempt to set up play dates without parent/guardian or school knowledge.